mkikta/ariadne/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure your branch is up to date with `main`.
-2. Ensure all CI checks pass (linting + Docker build).
+2. Ensure all CI checks pass (linting, tests, and Docker build).
 3. Open a pull request against `main` with a clear title and description.
 4. Keep changes focused.
 If a change touches multiple services, consider splitting into separate PRs.
 5. A maintainer will review your PR and may request changes.